Low Back Pain

 Some people find pain relief from:

-To reduce your chance of developing low back pain, take these steps:
+To help reduce your chance of low back pain:

 - Begin a safe exercise program with the advice of your doctor.